 - Cover letter describing how you will contribute to and benefit from the program

-- Letter of recommendation from a current or former employer or professor addressing the applicant’s motivation, commitment to the Eurasia region, and leadership qualities
+- Letter of recommendation from a current or former employer or professor addressing your motivation, commitment to the Eurasia region, and leadership qualities

-- A photo that may be uploaded to EF’s website, should you be offered and accept the fellowship
+- A photo that may be upload to EF’s website, should you be offered and accept the fellowship

-Please use the code YPN2020 to access the application.
+Use the access code YPN2021 to access the application.

 Young Professionals Network FAQs

-What is the Young Professional Network Program?
-The Young Professionals Network (YPN) is a professional development network in Washington, DC that helps prepare the next generation of experts and leaders focusing on the Eurasia region.
-In 2020, YPN marked its eighth anniversary, and has now engaged more than 239 young and mid-career professionals from the private sector, nonprofits, the diplomatic community, and the media.
-The alumni network represents more than 13 countries from Eurasia region, who collectively speak 12 languages.
-YPN consists of monthly events, roundtables, and happy hours in Washington, DC to connect rising leaders and established professionals from DC think-tanks, media outlets, the diplomatic community, and activists from the region.
-As the name of the program implies, the program’s goal is to create a place for young people to network and building lasting connections.
+What is the Young Professional Network?
+The Young Professionals Network (YPN) is a professional development network in Washington, D.C. that helps prepare the next generation of experts focused on the Eurasia region.
+In 2021, YPN marked its ninth anniversary; to date, it has engaged over 250 young and mid-career professionals from the private and nonprofit sectors, the diplomatic community, and the media.
+The alumni network represents more than 13 countries from the Eurasia region and who collectively speak 12 languages.
+YPN consists of monthly events, roundtables, and happy hours in Washington to connect rising leaders and established professionals from D.C. think-tanks, media outlets, the diplomatic community, and regional activists.
+As the name of the program implies, the program goal is to create a place for young people to network and building lasting connections.

 Who is eligible to apply?
 The program is open to all applicants between the ages of 22 to 33, regardless of their citizenship.
-The applicants should have a demonstrable commitment to the Eurasia region and hold a bachelor’s degree (master’s degree preferred).
-Network alumni work in government, media, the military, private, and nonprofit sectors.
+The applicants should have a demonstrable commitment to the Eurasia region and hold bachelor’s degree (master’s degree preferred).
+Network alumni work in government, media, and military, as well as in the private and nonprofit sectors.

 Does the YPN program cover travel/relocation expenses, or provide a stipend/scholarship?
 No, YPN does not cover travel or relocation expenses or provide any kind of funding, stipend, or scholarship.
 The YPN program is designed to provide only networking opportunities for its participants where they can meet and build connections with established professionals.

-Should participants reside in the Washington, DC area?
-Yes, the participants should be living, studying, or working in Washington, DC and its suburbs, at least for the duration of the program.
-The program runs from September through May and all networking events take place in Washington, DC and its environs.
+Should participants reside in the Washington, D.C. area?
+Yes, the participants should be living, studying, or working in Washington, D.C., and its suburbs, at least for the duration of the program.
+The program lasts from September through May and all networking events take place in Washington, D.C., and its environs.

 Where should the application materials be submitted?
-Please submit your application via EF’s portal.
-Applicants must use the code YPN2020 to access the application.
+Please submit your application via EF’s website.
+Applicants need to use access code YPN2021 to access the application.

 How do you choose speakers for the events?
 EF tailors its activities, meetings, and roundtables to address current events in the Eurasia region.
 Program speakers and events vary from year to year.

 Should reference letter be sent separately?
 The reference letter may be submitted by applicants along with other application materials, or it may be sent separately by the writer.
-If the writer of the reference letter prefers to send it on their own, they should forward it to [email protected] and put “Reference Applicant’s Name” (e.g. “Reference Jane Doe”) in the subject line.
-All materials should be submitted before the deadline, Monday, August 31, 2020.
+If the writer of the reference letter prefers to send it on their own, s/he should forward it to [email protected] and put “Reference Applicant’s Name” (e.g. “Reference Jane Doe”) in the subject line.
+All materials should be submitted before the deadline, Monday, August 23, 2021.